baguse/directus-extension-flow-manager/README.md

     You can click the flow row and it will bring you to the directus flow detail page
   * Add option to delete the flow
+    You can delete the flow by clicking the delete button on the flow row option or the navigation context menu
+- 1.4.0 (25 May 2024)
+  * Add table view option with search, filter, header reorder, data sorting, and header resize features
+  * Add feature to run Manual flow with the ability to pass the payload
+  * Add Total Runs, Last Run Time and Last Updated Time on flow row
+  * Add ability to bulk delete, duplicate, export, and restore flow
+  * Now we can customize the folder icon and color
+  * Add feature to move to the current opened category from navigation context menu
+  * Fix on MySQL because of the default value of the category
+- 1.4.1 (26 May 2024)
+  * Fix the version parsing from installed by the npm method
+  * Fix the new field creation
+Contributing:
-    You can delete the flow by clicking the delete button on the flow row option or the navigation context menu If you want to contribute kindly to create a PR and if you want to request a feature or report of a bug kindly create the Issue
+If you want to contribute kindly to create a PR and if you want to request a feature or report of a bug kindly create the Issue